-AUD Student Classroom Deportment Guidelines The Academic Upgrading Department is an adult education environment.
+AUD Student Classroom Deportment Guidelines

+The Academic Upgrading Department is an adult education environment.
 Students are expected to show respect for each other as well as faculty and staff.
-They are expected to participate fully in achieving their educational goals.
+Students are expected to participate fully in achieving their educational goals.

-Certain activities are disruptive and not conducive to an atmosphere of learning.
+PC0130 SHeikel W17 course outline p Certain activities are disruptive and not conducive to an atmosphere of learning.
 In addition to the Student Rights and Responsibilities as set out in the College calendar, the following guidelines will maintain an effective learning environment for everyone.
 We ask the cooperation of all students in the following areas of classroom deportment.